web2solutions/voodux-vue-vuex-demo/README.md

 This is just one example to demonstrate an integration leveraging Vuex and Voodux.

 In the store, the mutations are triggered by voodux events.
-It could be differentm by eliminating the events setup and placing the mutations commit inside actions, which is a simples solution.
+It could be different, by eliminating the events setup and placing the mutations commit inside actions, which is a simplest solution.

 The VooduX events are being used to illustrate a large environment which possibly could have a lot of side effect being propagated in response to a data change.